mechmotum/mechmotum.github.io/content/setup-development-environment.rst

 Cheeseshop" back then).
 The first release of pip_ was in 2008 and gained quick adoption over ``easy_install``, but it did not (and still doesn't fully) solve the scientific python installation needs.
 But in 2012, Continuum Analytics Inc.
-(now Anaconda Inc.) released the open source conda_ package manager and a website hosting conda packages (pre-compiled binaries) with a goal to unify the bubbling scientific software packaging mess with particular focus on equal status on all three major operating systems and end users never having to compile the scientific Python stack again (among other things).
-I started using conda immediately and have so since (even through the `slow solver days`_).
+(now Anaconda Inc.) released the open source Conda_ package manager and a website hosting Conda packages (pre-compiled binaries) with a goal to unify the bubbling scientific software packaging mess with particular focus on equal status on all three major operating systems and end users never having to compile the scientific Python stack again (among other things).
+I started using Conda immediately and have so since (even through the `slow solver days`_).
 I've tried many of the subsequent solutions, but they all seemed to miss at least one thing that does not work with a scientific computing oriented workflow.
-I still believe conda's approach is the best solution, especially since `Conda Forge`_ came into being.
+I still believe Conda's approach is the best solution, especially since `Conda Forge`_ came into being.

 Given the infinite combination of options for installing and setting up your